Kate PattersonComment

 Gathered together

-Last week I sat in an Alpha group in prison, and one woman summed it all up better than I ever could, “I’ve learned my life is a car-crash if God doesn’t drive.
+Last week I sat in an Alpha group in prison, and one woman summed it all up better, “I’ve learned my life is a car-crash if God doesn’t drive.
 So, every morning I hand him the keys”.

 I had that in my mind as I heard the news about Charlie Kirk.
-Such tragic waste – a car crash with multiple lives mangled - his wife and children left without a dad,, Tyler, only 22, so twisted as to think he could win an argument with a bullet, Tyler’s family whose son’s future has been thrown away and who will never escape the world’s horror.
+Such tragic waste – multiple lives mangled - his wife and children left without a dad, Tyler, only 22, trying to win an argument with a bullet, Tyler’s family whose son’s future has been thrown away.
 So sad.

 Where is comfort to be found?
-It is here - God grieves with us.
+In God - who grieves with us.
 Today, I read of Jesus lamenting over Jerusalem, “Oh Jerusalem, Jerusalem, how I have longed to gather your children together as a hen gathers her chicks under her wings” (Luke 13:34)

-I had always read that verse as meaning God longs to gather us near him, which he does, but actually here Jesus speaks of his longing to gather us together.
-It is such a profound longing in the heart of God that the Maker of all grieves when we are divided.
-How much then does God grieve over his world, when his church fractures, when his children fight?
+I had always read that verse as meaning God longs to gather us near him, which he does, but actually here Jesus speaks of God’s desire to gather us together.
+It is such a profound longing that the Maker of all grieves when we are divided.

-God grieves.
-But we need to know this is not a passive grief but the grief that propelled the Saviour to the Cross, to the place where we are reconciled with him and with each other.
+God grieves when his church fractures, when his children fight.
+But we need to know this is not a passive grief - it propelled our Saviour to the Cross, to reconcile us with him and with each other.

-Last week, an amazing group of people gathered to launch Ashes to Crowns in London – people from different political perspectives and backgrounds, joining together for a common vision to bring comfort to many.
-It was a hugely joyful night, a reminder that God brings beauty from ashes, a reminder of a promise of hope that arches over the brokenness of this world, a hope that brings us together.
-If you would like to see a little taster of the content of Ashes to Crowns – you can watch it here.
+Last week, an amazing group of people gathered to launch Ashes to Crowns in London – people from different political perspectives and backgrounds, joining together with the wonderful charity, AtaLoss, for a common vision to bring comfort to many.
+I am so thrilled that all the profits are going into giving it away.
+It was a night that proclaimed that God brings beauty from ashes, promising hope that arches over the brokenness of this world, bringing us us together.
+We would love you to be part of this - either through praying or giving or buying the book here!

 May the God of hope give you hope today, whatever you are facing,